ZhouRuiTohoku99/SC-S2UT/README.md

    using pretrain speaker adapter and unit-to-mel structure as the initial parameter to finetune the model, with the same as Step 3

 ## Inference part
+We provide an jupyter file, if you have trained the S2UT and SR-UTM Adapter, you can use it directly